 Applications from chemistry, physics, and biology which involve solving linear and quadratic equations, system of equations, variation, trigonometry of acute angles, law of sines and cosines, vectors, and exponential (resp. logarithmic) equations.

-To help students make the transition from abstract mathematics to concrete applications, while at the same time reinforcing the algebra and trigonometry skills needed to proceed with more advanced mathematics.
+To help students make the transition from abstract mathematics to concrete applications, while reinforcing the algebra and trigonometry skills needed to proceed with more advanced mathematics.

 Math 150 for those students needing to take Math 151